 What's more, the CRM automatically logs meeting and phone logs and organizes all documents your team exchanges with customers.

 Salesflare hardly has any faults, evidenced by 4.8 stars out of 5 on G2.
 The customer support team quickly addresses issues.
-While not the cheapest on this list, the pricing model is affordable for small businesses looking for a CRM with advanced automation features.
+While not the cheapest on this list, the pricing model is affordable for small businesses looking for a good CRM software with advanced automation features.

-7. Close
+8. Close

 Founded: 2013